seanreed1111/sql-recipes/recipes.md

 The second column of Table 4-1 contains the numeric value we want to map to for each of the possible values in the ORDER_MODE column.
 Here is the SQL you use to add the new column to the table: alter table orders add (order_mode_num number);
-Oracle versions 9i and later include the CASE statement, which is essentially a way to more easily execute procedural code within the confines of the typically non-procedural SQL command language.
+SQL versions 9i and later include the CASE statement, which is essentially a way to more easily execute procedural code within the confines of the typically non-procedural SQL command language.
 The CASE statement has two forms: one for simpler scenarios with a single expression that is compared to a list of constants or expressions, and a second that supports evaluation of any combination of columns and expressions.
 In both forms, CASE returns a single result that is assigned to a column in the SELECT query or DML statement.
 The recipe solution using the simpler form of the CASE statement is as follows: update orders set order_mode_num = case order_mode